What Causes Olive Cravings? Top 4 Reasons Revealed

 • Avocado instead of olive oil

-• Soup made from beans, vegetables and olive oil rather than just using the olives themselves.
+• Soup is made from beans, vegetables, and olive oil rather than just using the olives themselves.

 • Or why not bake that chicken drumstick but coat it in pomegranate seeds?
 You’ll get all of the healthy fats you need plus have something delicious on your plate at the same time.
 Great idea, right? 🙂